 Right now, gamified software doesn’t learn which stimuli each user responds to, but the technology already exists.
-At Growth Engineering we’re investigating how we can use machine learning to train gamification software to get to know each user personally.
+At Growth Engineering, we’re investigating how we can use machine learning to train gamification software.
+This is in order for us to get to know each user personally.

-Gamification software will be able to understand each user and provide them with a tailored experience designed to engage them specifically.
+Gamification software will be able to understand each user and provide them with a tailored experience.
+The experience will be designed to engage them specifically.

-You might find it hard to imagine the world more connected than it is today, yet every few years a new innovation comes along and the world gets that bit smaller: Telegrams, telephones, texting, the internet…
+You might find it hard to imagine the world more connected than it is today.
+Yet every few years, a new innovation comes along and the world gets that bit smaller.
+Think Telegrams, telephones, texting, the internet…

 The Engagement Engine of the Future

 There are those who describe gamification as a lonely and isolated experience.
 There are those who think that a one-size-fits-all approach is the future.